Tag Archives: Joseph Cotten

 When Uncle Charlie is suspected of being the notorious Merry Widow Murderer, Charlie is conflicted.
 Could her Uncle be the murderer?

-Shadow of a Doubt is one of Hitchcock’s simpler films and a huge plus is the town itself.
-It’s quiet, and family-oriented- what could go wrong?
-But evil embodies the town, and events slowly start turning dark.
+Shadow of a Doubt is one of Hitchcock’s more straightforward films, and the town itself is a huge plus.
+It’s quiet and family-oriented- what could go wrong?
+But evil embodies the city, and events slowly start turning dark.

-A scene in which the family sits down for a quiet meal that turns into a conversation about death is famous and powerful.
+A scene in which the family sits down for a quiet meal that turns into a conversation about death is famous and influential.
 The train sequence is nicely shot.
-There is also a wonderful side plot involving two friends playing an innocent game of “how would I murder you?”, unaware of the irony of the game itself.
+There is also a fantastic side plot involving two friends playing an innocent game of “How would I murder you?” unaware of the irony of the game itself.

-The film is not as flashy or complex as other Hitchcock films, specifically Vertigo, but that aspect works to its credit.
+The film is not as flashy or complex as other Hitchcock films, specifically Vertigo (1958), but that aspect works to its credit.

-Hitchcock adored the idea of a small town with foreboding secrets and this film is quite the gem.
+Hitchcock adored the idea of a small town with foreboding secrets, and this film is quite a gem.

 Shadow of a Doubt (1943) is a good, old-fashioned thriller and a must-see for Hitchcock fans.